Phala-Network/khala-parachain/README.md

 2. Prepare binaries

 > You can get latest Polkadot Linux release from https://github.com/paritytech/polkadot/releases
+>
-> for macOS, you have to build from source
+> For macOS, you have to build from source

 ```bash
 cp <path-to-polkadot> ./polkadot-launch/bin/